Servlet Life Cycle

 HTTP Request parameters are ways in which clients can send user information to the server.
 Parameters can be sent in the URL or even in the request body.
 Any word after the '?' in a URL contains parameters.
 For Example: www.site.com?myparam1={id1}&myparam2={id2} myparam1 and my param2 are the parameters in the above URL request.
 We can access the parameters from a request in the following way using getParameter().

-Typically, if an HTTP GET request is sent, the parameters are included in the query string in the URL.
-Whereas, if it is an HTTP POST request, the parameters are included in the body part of the HTTP request.
+Typically, if an HTTP GET request is sent along with the parameters in the query string in the URL.
+Whereas, if it is an HTTP POST request, the parameters are included in the HTTP request body part.

 3. HTTP Request InputStream

-An HTTP Post request can have a lot of data sent to the server in the request body.
+An HTTP Post request can send a lot of data to the server in the request body.
 We can access all these data using InputStream pointing to the request body.

 4. HTTP Request Context

-An object of ServletContext is created by the web container when deployed.
-This object can be used to get metadata about the web application which is stored in the web.xml file.
+When' deployed, ' the web container creates a ServletContext object.
+This object can be used to retrieve metadata about the web application stored in the web.xml file.

-As you can see, you have to first get the session object, to get access to the ServletContext object.
+As you can see, you first have to get the session object to access the ServletContext object.

 5. HTTP Request Session

-The user is given a unique ID to identify the session.
-A particular session is active until a particular specified timeout value is mentioned in the web.xml file.
+To identify the session, a user is given a unique ID t.
+A session is active until a specified timeout value is mentioned in the web.xml file.
 Let us see the code snippet to create a session:

 Session user information can be accessed/modified using setAttribute and getAttribute as follows: